rust-lang/rust/src/doc/rustc-dev-guide/src/git.md

 Once you're all done fixing the conflicts, you need to stage the files that had conflicts in them via `git add`.
 Afterwards, run `git rebase --continue` to let git know that you've resolved the conflicts and it should finish the rebase.
-Finally, once the rebase has succeeded, you'll want to update the associated branch on your fork with `git push -f`.
+Once the rebase has succeeded, you'll want to update the associated branch on your fork with `git push -f`.

 Note that `git push` will not work properly and say something like this: